 Issuing Authority Personnel Title: Divorce certificates are issued by registrars at civil registries, notarial deeds of divorce are issued by notary publics at notaries, and divorce decrees are issued at courts by the secretary of the court.

 Registration Criteria: Divorce in Cuba can be obtained from a court (tribunal) or a notary’s office (notaría).
-When the process is completed, both institutions must send the information regarding the divorce to the designated civil registry according to their location so it can update the information on the former spouses’ civil status.
+When the process is completed, both institutions must send the information regarding the divorce to the designated Civil Registry according to their location so it can update the information on the former spouses’ civil status.

-Certified Copies Available: Certified copies are available.
+Certified Copies: Certified copies are available.

 Available

-Issuing Authority: Office of Identification, Immigration, and Foreign Issues of the Ministry of Interior (Oficina de identificación, inmigración y extranjería del Ministerio del Interior).
+Issuing Authority: Office of Identification, Immigration, and Foreign Issues of the Ministry of Interior (Oficina de Identificación, Inmigración y Extranjería del Ministerio del Interior).

 Issuing Authority Personnel Title: There is no issuing authority personnel title.

-Registration Criteria: The registration process is automatic.
+Registration Criteria: The registration process is automatic from birth in Cuba.

 Procedure for Obtaining: These documents are available at the Offices of Identification, Immigration and Foreign Issues of the Ministry of Interior.
 Minor cards are given to the parents of a child at birth, usually at hospitals or at the Offices of Identification, Immigration and Foreign Issues.
-IDs must be requested at those offices too.

 Alternate Documents: There are no alternate documents.